InfernoDragon0/COTL-Supercharged-Followers/README.md

 ### How to Contribute
 Feel free to provide more art for any parts of the mod!
 DM me on Discord: Infernodragon1 or join the discord linked above!

+# Changelog

+### v1.0.1
+- Potentially fix an issue with followers loading early and not pathfinding anymore